 FiO2 and PEEP

-13. Which patients should be set at 40% FiO2 on initiation of mechanical ventilation?
+13. Which patients should be set at 40% FiO2 during the initiation of mechanical ventilation?

 Patient with non-cardiopulmonary issues

-14. Which patients should be started at an FiO2 of 100% on the initiation of mechanical ventilation?
+14. Which patients should be started at an FiO2 of 100% during the initiation of mechanical ventilation?

 Patients with cardiopulmonary issues